Robert Smith (musician): Television parodies and cameos: 1990–1993

-In television comedy programmes during the early 1990s, Smith was sometimes the subject of lampooning.
-MTV's Half Hour of Comedy Hour (1990–1991), for example, featured a mock episode of This Old House in which a parody of Smith's Disintegration-era persona is seen asking building contractors to leave his house in a semi-demolished state to retain the sense of "urban decay".
+In television comedy programs during the early 1990s, Smith was sometimes the subject of lampooning.
+MTV's Half Hour of Comedy Hour (1990–1991), featured a mock episode of This Old House in which a parody of Smith's Disintegration-era persona is seen asking building contractors to leave his house in a semi-demolished state to retain the sense of "urban decay".
 The Mary Whitehouse Experience (1992) poked fun at Smith's attempts to use lighter pop music to "show his happier side", by presenting a series of sketches in which Smith (played by Rob Newman) performs comedic novelty songs "The Laughing Policeman", "Tie Me Kangaroo Down, Sport", "Ernie", "Crash Bang Wallop", the theme to the children's programme Play Away, and the WWI soldiers' "Chinese crackers in your arsehole" parody version of the patriotic anthem "Rule, Britannia!".
 Newman portrayed Smith dolefully wailing the lyrics over a backdrop of gloomy Cure-styled mope-rock.
 Another of the series' regular characters, Edward Colanderhands, appears in one episode as a member of the Cure's audience.

 Another sketch on The Mary Whitehouse Experience revolved around "Ray: a man afflicted with a sarcastic tone of voice", also portrayed by Newman, and presented in the style of a medical case history.
-Ray’s catchphrase was "oh no, what a personal disaster".
+Ray's catchphrase was "oh no, what a personal disaster".
 In the series' final episode, Ray is given a copy of the Cure's Disintegration LP as a present, and is so overwhelmed that he can no longer speak in a sarcastic tone, and spontaneously begins speaking Flemish.
 In the closing scene, Ray has a chance meeting with the real Robert Smith in a cameo appearance, who punches Ray in the face and declares "oh no, what a personal disaster".
 Rob Newman and David Baddiel's live comedy video, History Today (1992), also features Newman's Robert Smith character, singing the children's songs "Head, Shoulders, Knees and Toes" and "I'm a Little Teapot".
 Smith later made another cameo in the comedy duo's spin-off series Newman and Baddiel in Pieces (1993).
-In a scene where David Baddiel fantasises about his own funeral, Smith appears graveside, saying: "I've never been this miserable.
-I always preferred him to the other one" (i.e. Newman), before leading a conga of mourners in party-hats around the graveyard.
+In a scene where David Baddiel fantasizes about his own funeral, Smith appears graveside, saying: "I've never been this miserable.
+I always preferred him to the other one" before leading a conga of mourners in party-hats around the graveyard.